myth #1

 You have to live in NY or LA to work in film

-That is a myth.
-If you’re already living in a metropolitan area with plenty of production work, then your current location should offer you the work you need to break into the business.
-But if you’re living in a smaller town and you think you’ll need to move to a larger city to find a job in film, that may not be necessarily true.
+That’s a myth.
+If you already live in a metropolitan area with steady production work, chances are you’ve got everything you need to get started right where you are.
+But if you’re in a smaller town and think you have to move to a big city to find film work — not necessarily.

 New York filming from inside one of the JP Morgan Bank Offices.
 Photographer Robin Kincade (2014)

 Sacramento Fair with Spectrum Films.
-Randy Bond, Director and Landy Hardy, Director of Photography (DP).
+Randy Bond, Director, Landy Hardy, Director of Photography (DP).
 Photographer Robin Kincade (1998)

 A Larger Market is not always better